FedericoGianni/k3s-ansible/README.md

 This playbook will build an HA Kubernetes cluster with `k3s`, `kube-vip` and MetalLB via `ansible`.

 This is based on the work from [this fork](https://github.com/212850a/k3s-ansible) which is based on the work from [k3s-io/k3s-ansible](https://github.com/k3s-io/k3s-ansible).
-It uses [kube-vip](https://kube-vip.io/) to create a load balancer for control plane, and [metal-lb](https://metallb.universe.tf/installation/) for its service `LoadBalancer`.
+It uses [kube-vip](https://kube-vip.io/) to create a load balancer for control plane, and [metal-lb](https://metallb.universe.tf/installation/) or [cilium](https://cilium.io/) for its service `LoadBalancer`.

 If you want more context on how this works, see: